 After considering the group’s disciplinary make-up, we decided to identify disciplines potentially relevant to the Lapwai Creek watershed problem.
 Before conducting significant research it is important to “decide which disciplines contribute substantially to the problem” to be studied.
 This early decision allows interdisciplinary research to avoid “undu[e] influenc[e]” from “what disciplinary experts have already said about the problem.”
 We brainstormed disciplines applicable to the Lapwai Creek Watershed problem and then each person identified the disciplines he or she had interest in working on.
 Ultimately, we determined that Chris would focus on the project from a historical perspective, Jim on Native American law, Allison on jurisdictional and land use planning, Ryan on hydrology, and Audrey on fisheries.

 Once we determined which disciplines we wanted to use, we considered how to narrow the scope of our issue.
 By narrowing the scope of our issue, we worked towards developing a unified and comprehensive plan.
 We discussed the use of integrating questions as a means of narrowing the issue’s scope.
-Some members had previously used integrating questions after deciding which disciplines to use, while others had used integrating questions as a means of narrowing group focus and determining which disciplines to use.
+Some members had previously used integrating questions after deciding which disciplines to use, while others had used integrating questions as a means of narrowing group focus and determining which disciplines to draw from.
 Because we already had identified the disciplines of interest, we decided to use integrating questions as a tool for narrowing the group’s focus.
 Each person agreed to come to the next meeting with an integrating question.
 Finally, we discussed the group’s goals for scheduling work tasks.
 We decided to develop a timeline for rough draft and editing schedules but would make an official schedule at a later date.

 Week 2